Tax Tips For Employees Who Lost Their Jobs Or Get Retrenched

 How to file your taxes when you get retrenched?

 According to LHDN on their website, compensation for the loss of employment is a payment made by an employer to his employee before or after the date of termination, and a certain amount of this payment is exempted from tax.
+The same applies to severance packages such as Voluntary Separation Schemes (VSS).

 This compensation is exempted from tax if compensation received is due to ill health, and the other cases: